Mental Health, Technology and Substance Use

 Vaping and Smoking

-Learn more about the consequences of vaping.
+Learn more about the risks of vaping.
 Vaping is not allowed on school property.
-Vaping has serious health risks for teens, including nicotine addiction, lung damage and negative impacts on brain development.
+Vaping can have serious health impacts for teens, including increased risk of nicotine addiction, lung damage and negative impacts on brain development.

 Cessation Supports